cecicifu/ultimate-react-calendar/README.md

 </>
 ```

-_If you import all views the calendar will come with some styles.
+_If you import all the calendar will come with some styles.
 These can always be overwritten._

 Or choose to only import one view: